macder/medusa-fulfillment-shippo/README.md

 Service level fulfillment options from active carriers in Shippo account, available when admin is creating shipping options for regions, profiles, etc.

-Live shipping rates for carts at checkout, optimized with a [first-fit-decreasing](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) bin packing algorithm (_approximately-optimal heuristic_).
+Live shipping rates for carts at checkout, optimized with a [first-fit-decreasing (FFD)](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) bin packing algorithm.

 Creates Shippo orders for new fulfillments.

-Endpoints to retrieve Shippo orders and packaging slips using a Medusa fulfillment ID
+Endpoints to retrieve Shippo orders and packing slips using a Medusa fulfillment ID

 ## Table of Contents